murgurgulor/the-murgurgu-lore/src/site/notes/Cairn/Witchcairn - a Cairn Hack.md

 Strain can be gained from strenuous activites, not sleeping or resting enough, or overtaxing your body.
 Strain can accumulate, occupying one slot for each instance of Strain you have.

 You remove all Strain after a full night's rest, or only one instance of Strain if your night's rest was interrupted with light activities (keeping watch, investigating a sound).
-You don't remove any Strain if your night was rudely interrupted by cumbersome activities like fighting or fle
+You don't remove any Strain if your night was rudely interrupted by cumbersome activities like fighting or fleeing.

 ---
 ![Pasted image 20251112090420.png](/img/user/z_attachments/Pasted%20image%2020251112090420.png)